...

 The presumption in Texas is that it is in the best interests of your child to have an ongoing and close relationship both with you and your co-parent.
 I think most of you reading this blog post would agree that your child has something to gain from having a strong relationship with both parents.
 You may see eye to eye with your co-parent very much these days but hopefully, you think that he or she is a good parent and that your child enjoys or at least benefits from spending time with him or her.
 Ideally, you and your co-parent can help to balance out responsibilities and take the burden off the other’s shoulders.

 What we are going to cover in today’s blog post from the Law Office of Bryan Fagan is what does it mean to be named as an unfit parent in Texas?
 The bottom line is that unfit parents can have their parental rights cut to a bare minimum.
 Parenting time may be minimal or even supervised.
-The rights of that parent may be restricted significantly.
+The court may significantly restrict that parent’s rights.
 If this is a situation that you may be facing, then today’s blog post is one that you should not skip past.
-Any questions about your situation should be referred to one of our experienced family law attorneys and we can help walk you through a free-of-charge consultation and answer your questions at that time.
+You should refer any questions about your situation to one of our experienced family law attorneys.
+We can guide you through a free consultation and answer your questions.

 What is a court looking for when determining the fitness of a parent?